E1 Series Shinkansen: Interior

-The E1 series was the first revenue-earning shinkansen to feature 3+3 abreast seating in standard class for increased seating capacity.
-The upper deck saloons of non-reserved cars 1 to 4 were arranged 3+3 with no individual armrests, and did not recline.
-The lower decks of these cars, and the reserved-seating saloons in cars 5 to 12 had regular 2+3 seating.
-The Green car saloons on the upper decks of cars 9 to 11 had 2+2 seating.
-The trains had a total seating capacity of 1,235 passengers.
+The E1 series was the first revenue-earning Shinkansen to feature 3+3-abreast seating in class to increase capacity.
+The upper decks of non-reserved cars 1 to 4 were arranged 3+3, with fixed seats that did not recline and no individual armrests.
+The lower decks of these cars, and the reserved-seat areas in cars 5 to 12, had conventional 2+3 seating.
+The Green car areas on the upper decks of cars 9 to 11 had 2+2 seating.
+In total, the trains accommodated 1,235 passengers.